Professorin der SNEB

 Since the late 1980s Sarhimaa has investigated Karelian – a Finnic minority language related to Finnish and Estonian and spoken as an autochthonous language in northwestern Russia and in Finland.
 Her early studies were concerned with language contacts between Karelian and the north-western dialects of Russian.
 She collected the empirical data – an 80-hour corpus of interviews with native speakers of Karelian and of the northern Russian dialects – between 1989 and 1996 during several field-work expeditions in the Autonomous Republic of Karelia and in Central Russia.
 Drawing from these data, she investigated syntactic interference between Karelian and (North) Russian.

-Sarhimaa's dissertation monography Syntactic transfer, contact-induced change, and the evolution of bilingual mixed codes (Finnish Literature Society, 1999) showed that the decades-long bi- and multilingualism of Karelians in the Karelian Republic (in the Northwest of the Russian Federation) had given birth to several new, mixed codes.
+Sarhimaa's Dissertation Syntactic transfer, contact-induced change, and the evolution of bilingual mixed codes (Finnish Literature Society, 1999) showed that the decades-long bi- and multilingualism of Karelians in the Karelian Republic (in the Northwest of the Russian Federation) had given birth to several new, mixed codes.
 These codes differed from each other in regard to their patterns of combining Russian and Karelian grammatical elements and were used much in the same way as monolinguals change between different registers of their native tongue.
-The dissertation was awarded the research prices of the Société Finno-Ougrienne and the Society of Finnish Language.
+The dissertation was awarded the research prizes of the Société Finno-Ougrienne and the Society of Finnish Language.

 Studies in discourse linguistics